 The pious but penurious elderly Wills siblings had no resources or offspring to maintain the property and the condition of the house and tract deteriorated.
 It seems to have been quite run-down by the time it was purchased in 1931 from Mary and Paul Wills by John C. and Eliz.
-Work and then four years later by Admiral Frank Jack Fletcher (the Commander of the Pacific Fleet in WW II) and his wife, who conducted an extensive restoration.
+Work and then four years later by Admiral Frank Jack Fletcher (of the Pacific Fleet in WW II) and his wife, who conducted an extensive restoration.
 Meanwhile, Mary and Paul Wills went off to the Sacred Heart retirement home in Hyattsville.

 8.2) daughter(s) died in infancy

 An 1826 letter of Joseph Floyd to F. Reed Wills mentions that “your uncle Charles lost his oldest daughter a few ago with dropsey”, which implies that by that date Charles Wills already had two daughters.